 It is 201.2 inches long, 75.8 inches wide, and 70.9 inches high while the Jeep Grand Cherokee is 189.8 inches long, 76.5 inches wide, and 69.3 inches high.
 The Durango’s wheelbase is also 5.1 inches longer than that of the Grand Cherokee.

 On the inside, the Durango also offers a much roomier cabin with a total passenger volume of 141.4 cubic feet as opposed to the Grand Cherokee’s total passenger volume of 105.4 cubic feet.

-When it comes to cargo space, the Durango again beats the Grand Cherokee with its total cargo space of up to 85.1 cubic feet when its 2nd-row and 3rd-row seats are folded down flat.
+When it comes to cargo space, the Durango again handily beats the Grand Cherokee with its total cargo volume of 85.1 cubic feet when its 2nd-row and 3rd-row seats are folded down flat.

 Power and Performance